DigiBP/Team-24DIGIBP2/README.md

 7.	**Scalability Issues:** The process as shown might not scale well with increasing numbers of employees or projects due to its manual and linear nature.
 As the company grows, the workload could become unmanageable without further automation or process optimization.

-8.	**Audit and Compliance:** The process does not explicitly mention any steps for audit and compliance checks, which are essential for financial transactions like invoicing and payroll.

-9.	**Data Silos:** Data related to timesheets, projects, and invoices may be stored in disparate systems, leading to data silos and inefficiencies.
+8.	**Data Silos:** Data related to timesheets, projects, and invoices may be stored in disparate systems, leading to data silos and inefficiencies.